CarlesLlobet/VulnerableApps/Readme.md

 }
 ```

-When executing it, we see that there is a Log Leakage that indicates wether the login was successful or not, and it is called by the function "b.a.a.a.a.a", so we can apply the hook on VulnApp2 to this function, and we also bypass the login:
+When executing it, we see that there is a Log Leakage that indicates whether the login was successful or not, and it is called by the function "b.a.a.a.a.a", so we can apply the hook on VulnApp2 to this function, and we also bypass the login:

 ```java
 if(Java.available){